ukitgroup/mass-labeling/docs/user_guide.md

 corresponding section [manage datasets](manage_datasets) for more info.

 Q: Is there a way to assess images for binary classification problem?
-A: Now it is possible to give a score to each image from 1 to 10 and it is hardcoded.
-So, you can use numbers 1 and 2 to assess your dataset between two classes, but you can't perform an assessment task for 11 classes or 11 score ranking problem.
+A: Now it is possible to give a rate to each image from 1 to 10 and it is hardcoded.
+So, you can use numbers 1 and 2 to assess your dataset between two classes, but you can't perform an assessment task for 11 classes or 11 rate ranking problem.
 As of now, the number 10 is hardcoded but it seems easy to make it a __Mass Labeling__ system parameter.